-Whenever I buy a pork roast, I always buy one larger than I need, purely so that I can have enough leftover to make this delicious pork in garlic sauce.
-It packed with broccoli, mushrooms and beansprouts and loaded with Asian flavours of ginger, soy and oyster sauce, with just a hint of chilli and a load of garlic.
+Whenever I buy a pork roast, I always buy one larger than I need, purely so that I can have enough leftovers to make this delicious pork in garlic sauce.
+It is packed with broccoli, mushrooms and beansprouts and loaded with Asian flavours of ginger, soy and oyster sauce, with just a hint of chilli and a load of garlic.

 - Versatile - you can swap out the vegetables for whatever you happen to have in the fridge at the time.
 Try making it with chopped onions and julienned carrots instead of the broccoli.
 (Or just add them in addition).
 You can also play around with the flavours.
 Want more heat - just add extra chilli; want to tone down the garlic - just add the amount you like.

-- Full of sauce – serve it over rice or chinese noodles to mop up all the lovely flavours.
+- Full of sauce - serve it over rice or Chinese noodles to mop up all the lovely flavours.

 Ham and mushroom tagliatelle